-- 2. Support the International Rescue Committee's Goal to Help Ukraine a.
-Provide aid and promote mass-funding to refugees and migration detention centres for healthcare and pharmaceuticals. b.
-Promote mail and colliderity middle rescue to the Foregoene Social Medal - b.
+- 2. Support the International Rescue Committee's Goal to Help Ukraine - a.
+Provide aid and promote mass-funding to refugees and migration detention centres for healthcare and pharmaceuticals. - b.
 Promote unity and solidarity with respect to the European Social Model